Psalms 48–50: Our Thoughts & Your Praise

 Remember to pray before you read, because God alone gives us understanding of His Word.
 He is always there to teach you and help you from His Word.

 Reading the Bible daily is not an in-depth Bible study, but neither is it a matter of hoping something in the text will immediately apply to your circumstances and then being disappointed when if does not.
-Geoffrey Thomas writes:
+I want to look at how the Bible helps us to think on God’s lovingkindness.
+First, be assured that you will be helped by God through His Word.

 “The briefest regular perusal of Scripture has deep and largely unconscious effects upon us.
 So even if your achievements on certain days fall short of your desires, do not be discouraged, for ‘in due season we shall reap if we faint not’ [Galatians 6.9].